CommandDash/packages/dash_agent/README.md

 }
 ```

-One of important element of `Command` object are the series of steps that you will be passing that will help the command to execute its tasks by performing the mini-tasks required to be performed by the main task.
+One of the important elements of the `Command` object is the series of steps that you will be passing that will help the command to execute its tasks by performing the mini-tasks required to be performed by the main task.

 ### Step

-Currently supported steps that are avaiable for you leverage are shared below:
+Currently supported steps that are available for you to leverage are shared below:

 - `MatchDocumentStep` - Helps you find the matching document from the provided data source form `DataSource` objects.
 - `WorkspaceQueryStep` - Helps you find the matching code snippets from the user's project.
-- `PromptQueryStep` - Enables you to perform a request to the lllm model with your customised prompt and instruction from the user to perform get generated code or any other general reponse that can be either used for next steps or passed back to the user as the final response.
+- `PromptQueryStep` - Enables you to perform a request to the LLM model with your customised prompt and instruction from the user to perform get generated code or any other general response that can be either used for the next steps or passed back to the user as the final response.
-- `AppendToChatStep` - Enables you to append the reponse (anything like code, feedback, or general reponse) to the commanddash client chat box.
+- `AppendToChatStep` - Enables you to append the response (anything like code, feedback, or general response) to the command dash client chat box.

 In future more steps will be included in the list as the framework evolves.

 ## Additional information

-We welcome the Flutter and AI enthusiasts likewise to contribute to this amazing open source framework.
-You can contribute in following ways:
+We welcome the Flutter and AI enthusiasts likewise to contribute to this amazing open-source framework.
+You can contribute in the following ways:

 -  **File feature requests**: Suggest features that'll make your development process easier in the [issues board](https://github.com/CommandDash/packages/issues).